Fairfield High School for Girls: Academic performance

 The school was ranked second in Tameside in the 2010 school results league table St Thomas More RC College (a mixed school), and 11% above the national average.
 Tameside GCSE results are more reasonable than many parts of Greater Manchester.
-The school was graded 1 (outstanding) by Ofsted in its most recent report.
+The school was graded 2 (good) by Ofsted in its most recent report.

 Alumni

 The school retains strong links with its alumni through the Old Girls' Association.

 The group hold two meetings each year, one in the spring and a second in the autumn.
-These meetings are open to all ex-pupils and offer an opportunity to meet up with old friends in the school hall, with refreshments, whilst raising money for a charity.